-This standard applies to two type of candidate stock designated as Type A and Type B as defined below:
+This Standard applies to two types of candidate lumber stock designated as Type A and Type B as defined below:

-3.2.1.1 TYPE A
+3.5.1.1 TYPE A

-The candidate lumber stock used in the assembly of FJ-MGL, shall have met the qualification and quality control requirements for MOE in accordance with NLGA SPS 2 requirements for the grade(s) being produced as specified in Table 1.
+Type A candidate lumber stock used in the assembly of FJ-MGL shall have met the qualification and quality control requirements for MOE in accordance with NLGA SPS 2 requirements for the grade(s) being produced as specified in Table 1.

-The plant layout, production sequence and identification of the candidate stock shall be described in the Quality Control Manual and shall ensure that all segments in the final product originate and can be verified to have originated from production that meets the NLGA SPS 2 requirements for MOE of the grade being produced.
+The plant layout, production sequence and identification of the candidate stock shall be described in the Quality Control Manual and shall ensure that all lumber components in the final product originate and can be verified to have originated from production that meets the NLGA SPS 2 requirements for MOE of the grade being produced.